adiesha/CSCI347Spring2025/README.md

 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.

 ## Quizzes
-There will be short quizzes posted after each lecture or topic (sometimes you will get two quizzes per week).
+There will be short quizzes posted after each topic or week (sometimes you will get two quizzes per week).
 There are no make up opportunities for these quizzes.
-These quizzes are short, and you should be able to finish them under 10 minutes if you have gone through the lecture material.
+These quizzes are short, and you should be able to finish them under 10-15 minutes if you have gone through the lecture material.
 I will drop the lowest quiz from your overall grade.
-Depending on the number of lectures, we will have about 25-30 short quizzes.
 If you complete these quizzes right after each class, it should be very easy to get the full grade for quizzes.

 ## Assignments
 There will be a written assignment every other week.
 All assignments must be completed individually and submitted D2L.
 Students are encouraged to ask questions about homework-related questions through Discord.
 5% will be deducted for each day of delay after the due date.